Urban-Analytics-Technology-Platform/od2net/docs/tutorial_examples.md

-# Codelab: Running pre-made examples
+# Tutorial: Running pre-made examples

 <https://od2net.org> includes some example networks.
-This codelab will teach
+This tutorial will teach
 you how to generate these yourself, then modify the cost function.
-This is a good codelab to complete before trying to create your own od2net input.
+This is a good tutorial to complete before trying to create your own od2net input.

 ## Setup